tienshaoku/tienshaoku/README.md

 ## Hi 👋, I'm Shao
-I'm a Master's student of Computer Science in NCKU (about to graduate :mortar_board:)
+A Master's student of Computer Science in NCKU (about to graduate :mortar_board:)

-Currently I am interning at Academia Sinica and working on post-quantum cryptography research :fire:
+Currently I am an intern at Academia Sinica and working on post-quantum cryptography research :fire:

 ## Blockchain